 Every venture stops being fun somewhere in the messy middle.
 That is the point at which wantrepreneurs quietly drift to the next exciting idea.
 Entrepreneurs are simply the ones who keep showing up through the boring part — that persistence, more than any single trait, is what separates the two.

 None of this requires being a different kind of person.
-It requires picking one idea, putting something real in front of paying customers this month, and staying with it past the point where it stops being fun.
+It requires picking one idea, putting something real in front of paying customers this month, and staying with it past the point where it stops being exciting.

 Comments (0)